hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - For engineering and CS undergraduates, in their first jobs after they graduate, women's salaries are lower than men's.

-- Gender does not predict how important salary is important to a person.
+- Gender does not predict how important salary is to a person.

 - Women do emphasize workplace culture more, but this emphasis is associated with higher rather than lower compensation.